-"Private entity" would mean any natural person, corporation, general partnership, limited liability company, limited partnership, joint venture, business trust, public benefit corporation, nonprofit entity, or other nongovernmental business entity.
+"Private entity" would mean any natural person, corporation, general partnership, limited liability company, limited partnership, joint venture, business trust, public benefit corporation, nonprofit entity, or other nongovernmetal business entity.

-"Public-private agreement" would mean "an agreement between a private entity and the department or 1 or more governmental entities that relates to researching, planning, studying, designing, developing, financing, acquiring, constructing, charging user fees, operating, or maintaining a public transportation facility, or any combination of those activities."
-A public-private agreement would include an agreement between the department and 1 or more governmental entities if the agreement is related to a project that has an agreement between the department or an instrumentality of government and a private entity.
+"Public-private agreement" would mean "an agreement between a private entity and the department or between a private entity, the department, and one or more instrumentalities of government that relates to researching, planning, studying, designing, developing, financing, acquiring, constructing, charging user fees, operating, or maintaining a public transportation facility, or any combination of those activities."
+A public-private agreement would include an agreement between the department and one or more instrumentalities of government if the agreement is related to a project that has or will have an agreement between the department or an instrumentality of government and a private entity.

 "Public transportation facility" would mean any new or existing domestic or international highway, lane, road, bridge, tunnel, overpass, ramp, interchange, ferry, airport, vehicle parking facility, vehicle transportation facility, port facility, locks facility, rail facility, intermodal or other public transit facility, or any other equipment, rolling stock, site, or facility used in the transportation of persons, goods, substances, vehicles, information, or matter of any kind, and any building, structure, parking area, appurtenance, or other property necessary or desirable for the facility.
-The H-3 substitute differs from the bill as introduced in that it uses the term "Public transportation facility," rather than "Transportation facility," and includes the words "domestic and international" and "lane."